ibm-cloud-docs/vmwaresolutions/vmonic/faq_eos_vms.md

 {: #faq-eos-vms-reason}
 {: faq}

-Due to changes to the Broadcom VCSP (VMware Cloud Services Provider) partner program, {{site.data.keyword.IBM}} is no longer permitted to sell VMware licenses to customers who do not have at least one active VMware workload that is running on {{site.data.keyword.cloud_notm}} by 31 October 2025.
+Due to changes to the Broadcom® VCSP (VMware Cloud Services Provider) partner program, {{site.data.keyword.IBM}} is no longer permitted to sell VMware licenses to customers who do not have at least one active VMware workload that is running on {{site.data.keyword.cloud_notm}} by 31 October 2025.

-## Will VMware Cloud Foundation License Portability continue to be available to existing customers?
+## Can customers use {{site.data.keyword.vcf}} License Portability?
-{: #faq-eos-vms-licensing}
+{: #faq-eos-vms-licensing-newcust}
 {: faq}

-Yes.
-If you are an existing customer by 31 October 2025, then License Portability is available, if you have valid VMware license keys.
+After 5 November 2025, according to Broadcom's {{site.data.keyword.vcf}} ({{site.data.keyword.vcf-short}}) Specific Program Documentation (SPD), customers are required to choose a Cloud Provider from the list of Certified Cloud Service Providers for new deployments. {{site.data.keyword.IBM_notm}} is no longer listed in the Certified Cloud Service Providers.

+Customers who already ported their licenses before 5 November 2025, can continue to use License Portability on {{site.data.keyword.cloud_notm}} subject to Broadcom's {{site.data.keyword.vcf-short}} SPD terms.

 The License Portability program is subject to Broadcom’s ability to change their license terms.

 ## Related links
 {: #faq-eos-vms-related}